publications

 Viljur, M.-L. et al. 2022.
 The effect of natural disturbances on forest biodiversity: An ecological synthesis.
 Biological Reviews 95:1930-1947. doi:10.1111/brv.12876 PDF

 James, J. J.*, E. M. Bach, K. Baker, N. A. Barber, R. Buck*, M. Shahrtash*, and S. P. Brown.
-In press.
+2022.
 Herbicidal control of the invasive Amur honeysuckle (Lonicera maackii) does not alter soil microbial communities or activity.
 Ecological Solutions and Evidence 3:e12157.
 Open Access Link

 2021